 A shiny set of chrome wheels will turn heads on the street, but it comes with a drawback: chrome rims are difficult and expensive to repair.
 Unfortunately, because chrome rims are plated rather than painted, repairs are expensive and complex.
 Often times, it’s cheaper to replace a damaged chrome rim than it is to try and refinish and re-plate it.

 Still, if you have a chrome rim that’s been curbed, there are some things you can try.
 (And if you don’t have chrome rims, check out this post that covers all kinds of rim repair.)

-1. Use a Chrome Wheel Repair Kit
+1. Use A Chrome Wheel Repair Kit

 There is such a thing as a chrome wheel repair kit, but fundamentally it doesn’t ‘repair’ anything.
 Instead, chrome wheel repair kits simply help you smooth out minor damage and apply paint.